The Cluster of Excellence Living, Adaptive and Energy-autonomous Materials Systems (livMatS) is offering a

 The position is limited to 31.03.2021.
 After positive evaluation, an extension until 31.03.2022 is possible.
 The salary will be determined in accordance with TV-L E13.

 We are particularly pleased to receive applications from women for the position advertised here.

-Please send in a complete and convincing application including the supporting documents specified above and citing the reference number 00000278 by February 28th 2019 at the latest.
+Please send your application, including the supporting documents specified above and citing the reference number 00000331, by 25.02.2019 at the latest.
 Please send your application to the following address in written or electronic form:

 Dr. Monika Schulz

 Freiburger Zentrum für interaktive Werkstoffe und bioinspirierte Technologien (FIT)